 The RVMPO Policy Committee adopted a SAFETEA-LU compliant Public Participation Plan on January 23, 2007.
-The Public Participation Plan provides for a proactive public involvement process that provides complete information, timely public notice, full public access to key decisions, and supports early and continuing involvement of the public in developing plans.
+The Public Participation Plan is being updated in FY2014, and scheduled for adoption before the end of the fiscal year.
+The plan provides for a proactive public involvement process that provides complete information, timely public notice, full public access to key decisions, and supports early and continuing involvement of the public in developing plans.